-Problem Statement 1 (Prioritized): Although our combined students have shown growth in various content areas, overall there still seems to be limited or stagnant progress in Reading (60% Meets 4th Grade, 45% Meets 4th Grade Spanish, 68% Meets 3rd Grade, 40% 3rd Grade Spanish) and Math (52% Meets 4th Grade, 28% Meets 4th Grade Spanish, 51% Meets 3rd Grade, 60% Meets 3rd Grade Spanish) for the on grade level expectation.
-Root Cause: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across across grade levels and content areas with fidelity during small group instruction.
+Problem Statement 1 (Prioritized): Although our combined students have shown growth in various content areas, overall there still seems to be limited or stagnant progress in Reading (63% Meets) and Math (46% Meets) for the on grade level expectation.
+Root Cause: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across grade levels and content areas with fidelity during small group instruction.

 Problem Statement 2 (Prioritized): Although students in grades K-2 are showing growth on the Early Math Assessment, there still seems to be a limited or stagnant progress.
-Grade level performance scores were as follows for all students on grade level expectation: Kinder- 89% First- 78% Second- 84% Root Cause: Early intervention in grades K-2 needs to be more intentional.
+Grade level performance scores were as follows for all students on grade level expectation: Kinder- 82% First- 87% Second- 86% Root Cause: Early intervention in grades K-2 needs to be more intentional.
+Teachers are not using the data from BOY and MOY to target each student's learning gap during small group instruction.
 Teachers need to identify areas of refinement in order to increase student performance.

-Problem Statement 3 (Prioritized): 39% of all Kindergarten students are entering First Grade below their expected BAS/SEL reading level.
-Root Cause: High yield Tier 1 best practices in reading, that have been proven to increase student achievement, have not been implemented during small group guided reading time.
+Problem Statement 3 (Prioritized): 45% of all Kindergarten students are entering First Grade below their expected BAS English reading level.
+50% of Kindergarten students are entering First Grade below their expected SEL Spanish reading level.
+Root Cause: Highly yielded Tier 1 best practices in reading, that have been proven to increase student achievement, have not been implemented during small group guided reading time.

 Problem Statement 4 (Prioritized): Special Education students are performing well below the performance level in Reading and Math.
-Third Grade Meets Category: Special Education-Math-14%, Reading-20% Fourth Grade Meets Category: Special Education-Math 7%, Reading-7% Root Cause: Teachers need to ensure that special education students have access to grade level appropriate curriculum.
+Third Grade Meets Category: Special Education- Math- 0%, Reading- 25% All Students- Math-45%, Reading-60% Fourth Grade Meets Category: Special Education- Math 46%, Reading-31% All Students- Math-47%, Reading-70% Root Cause: Not all teachers are ensuring that special education students have access to grade level appropriate curriculum.
 Resource instruction and in-class support should be targeted and differentiated to meet the needs of the students.

-Problem Statement 5 (Prioritized): Sub-populations are not meeting the expected growth and are behind on achievement.
-Meets Category: White: 4th Grade Reading- 77%, Math 55%, 3rd Grade Reading- 74%, Math 55% Eco Disc: 4th Grade Reading- 52%, Math 46%, 3rd Grade Reading- 56%, Math 38% Hispanic: 4th Grade Reading- 50%, Math 47%, 3rd Grade Reading- 66%, Math 38% Root Cause: High yield academic strategies that have been proven to increase student achievement have not been implemented across content areas with fidelity.
+Problem Statement 5 (Prioritized): Sub-populations are not meeting the expected target for closing the achievement gap.
+Academic Achievement Status targets met: White: Reading- 73% Y, Math 51% N Eco Disc: Reading- 50% Y, Math- 33% N African American: Reading- 31% N, Math- 23% N Hispanic: Reading- 48% Yes, Math- 32% N Root Cause: Highly yielded academic strategies that have been proven to increase student achievement have not been implemented across content areas with fidelity.

-Problem Statement 6: 37% of all First Grade students are entering Second Grade below their expected BAS/SEL reading level.
+Problem Statement 6: 59% of all First Grade students are entering Second Grade below their expected BAS English reading level.
+66% of First Grade students are entering Second Grade below their expected SEL Spanish reading level.
 Root Cause: Highly yielded academic strategies that have been proven to increase student achievement have not been implemented during small group guided reading time.

-Problem Statement 7: Data from 2022 to 2023 Math STAAR lowered in 3rd Grade in the Masters Category.
-2022: Approaches- 3rd Grade- 70% Meets- 3rd Grade- 46% Masters- 3rd Grade- 31% 2023: Approaches- 3rd Grade- 77% Meets- 3rd Grade- 51% Masters- 3rd Grade- 28% Root Cause: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across across grade levels and content areas with fidelity during small group instruction.
+Problem Statement 7: Third Grade Math STAAR English Meets and Masters data dropped from the 2021 to 2022.
+2021: Approaches- 83% (District 78%) Meets- 50% (District 53%) Masters-32% (District 31%) 2022: Approaches- 70% (District 82%) Meets- 45% (District 58%) Masters- 30% (District 35%) Root Cause: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across across grade levels and content areas with fidelity during small group instruction.